AstunTechnology/ssdidocs/docs/UserDoc_Chap6_Edit.rst

 sub-element is mandatory within its context.
 For example, the `vertical extent <UserDoc_Chap7_Elements.html#extent-vertical-extent>`__ is an optional element, but if the record requires one, then the minimum and maximum values are mandatory.

-Where a |button_edit_plus| button is displayed, the user can click this to add another occurance of an element or section.
+Where a |button_edit_plus| button is displayed, the user can click this to add another occurrence of an element or section.
 For example, a record could have more than one `alternative title <UserDoc_Chap7_Elements.html#alternative-title>`__.
 When the user hovers over a section and a |button_edit_delete| appears, clicking the cross will delete that element or section.